vvworm/livepreview_wysi/readme.md

 - `isagalaev-highlight.js/tools$ python build.py`

-- Copy highlight.pack.js and languages folder to `/livepreview/js/highlightjs/`.
+- Copy highlight.pack.js and languages folder to: `/livepreview/js/highlightjs/`

 - Note that github.css (`isagalaev-highlight.js/src/styles/github.css` -> `/livepreview/css/highlightjs/`)  has been customized and should not be replaced when updating the highlightjs dependency.